 This works on just about any web site that has text articles (including ours), but many news sites and blogs will require that you clicked through an article link in order to load properly, or else only the top-most story will be rendered in Reader.

-Reader is only available in iOS 5 and newer, you should upgrade if you haven’t yet.
-You can check out our other iOS 5 tips and coverage here.
-This feature remains in iOS 6, but has since changed in iOS 7 so that you can no longer directly increase the font size through the Reader app – instead, those versions of iOS adjust the font size here and elsewhere through a general system setting.
-Meanwhile, the feature was again reintroduced to iOS 9 with Safari, so it’s those in between versions that do not have the improved readability and font size adjustment features.
+Reader has been around a long time, but if your device is running an ancient iOS build it won’t have capability because only available in iOS 5 and newer, you should upgrade if you haven’t yet.
+This feature remained in iOS 6, but then changed in iOS 7 so that you can no longer directly increase the font size through the Reader app – instead, those versions of iOS adjust the font size here and elsewhere through a general system setting.
+Meanwhile, the feature was again reintroduced to iOS 9, iOS 10, and iOS 11 onward with Safari, so it’s those in between versions that do not have the improved readability and font size adjustment features.

 Apple often adjusts how a feature works or looks, so just remember to increase the font size of a web page on the iPhone or iPad, enter into Reader mode, then increase the font size from there.
 It is supported in all vaguely modern version of iOS system software and the feature works great.